Nikolai Starostin: Arrest

 During his time in the gulags, Starostin's skills were highly sought after and he served as coach at various camps.
 He was treated benevolently by commanders who looked kindly on football and gave him extensive privileges.
 Unlike other notable inmates, Starostin was never mistreated and was well liked among both guards and prisoners, who would gather to listen to his football stories.

 In 1948 Starostin received a phone call in the camp from Stalin's son Vasily.
 The two had known each other in the 1930s when Starostin's daughter had made friends with him at the Spartak horse riding club, when he was using the name 'Volkov'.
-He was now commander in chief of the Soviet Air Forces and brought Starostin back to Moscow to coach the Air Force's football team, in which role he became a pawn in the conflict between Vasily and Lavrentiy Beria.
-Beria's secret police soon visited Starostin at his home, giving him 24 hours to leave Moscow.
+He was now commander in chief of the Soviet Air Forces and brought Starostin back to Moscow to coach the Air Force's football team (VVS Moscow), in which role he became a pawn in the conflict between Vasily and Lavrentiy Beria.
+NKVD officials (Beria was heading the law enforcement ministry) soon visited Starostin at his home, giving him 24 hours to leave Moscow.
 Vasily reacted by taking Starostin into his protection.
 The two spent all their time together, even sleeping in the same wide bed (Vasily with a gun under his pillow).

 On one occasion when Vasily was drunk Starostin slipped out of an open window to see his family.
 He was apprehended by the secret police at 6am the next morning and sent to the Maykop gulag.
 At Orel, however, Vasily's head of counter espionage met the train to return Starostin to Moscow.
 Starostin instead asked to be allowed to live in Southern Russia.
 Vasily agreed on condition that he coach the local Dynamo team.
 The secret police intercepted him, however, and he was exiled for life to Kazakhstan.
 Starostin was initially sent to Akmolinsk, where he coached the local football team.
 He later moved to Alma Ata to coach ice hockey and football with the Kairat team.
 Starostin's efforts contributed to the club's position as the leading Kazakh team in the Soviet era.